apnadkarni/blt/man/graph.rst

     sequence will have its Tcl command executed.
 Implicitly the name of the marker is always the first tag in the list.
 The default value is "all".

+  **-cap** *capStyle*

-  **-coords**  *coordList*
+  **-coords**  *coordsList*

-    Specifies the coordinates of the marker.  *CoordList* is a list of graph coordinates.
+    Specifies the coordinates of the marker.  *CoordsList* is a list of graph coordinates.
 The number of coordinates required is dependent on the type of marker.
 Text, image, and window markers need only two coordinates (an X-Y coordinate).
 Bitmap markers can take either two or four coordinates (if four, they represent the corners of the bitmap).
 Line markers need at least four coordinates, polygons at least six.
-If *coordList* is "", the marker will not be displayed.
+If *coordsList* is "", the marker will not be displayed.
 The default is "".

+  **-dashes**  *dashList*

+    Sets the dash style of the outline of the polygon. *DashList* is a list of up to 11 numbers that alternately represent the lengths of the dashes and gaps on the outline.
+Each number must be between 1 and 255.
+If *dashList* is "", the outline will be a solid line.

   **-element**  *elemName*